California Rangeland Trust

-California Rangeland Trust is a nonprofit organization founded in 1998 by a group of innovative ranchers committed to conservation.
-The Rangeland Trust is now the largest land trust in California, having conserved over 371,000 acre of rangeland on 90 ranches across 26 counties.
+California Rangeland Trust is a conservation nonprofit organization founded in 1998.
+The Rangeland Trust claims to be the largest land trust in California, having conserved over 371,000 acre of rangeland on 90 ranches across 26 counties.

-Private rangeland permanently protected by a conservation easement provides all the natural resource values of publicly owned land, but the valuable stewardship is provided with a little or no cost to the public.
-In addition, privately conserved lands remain on the tax roll to support our schools and other important services.

-The Rangeland Trust remains focused on the highest standards of professional practices and is a Land Trust Alliance accredited organization, acting as a bridge between its constituencies and maintaining personal relationships with all its partners.
-It coordinates different types of conservation easements, matching funding sources to easement conservation values.
-The availability of public funding has vastly diminished and is even more difficult to obtain in rural localities than urban ones, while the need is equally as great in both.
+The Rangeland Trust remains focused on the quality standards of professional practices and is a Land Trust Alliance accredited organization.
 In California, there are over 22 e6acre of privately owned rangeland.
 The Rangeland Trust is actively looking for funding sources for the over 400000 acre of rangeland on the waiting list.

 The Rangeland Trust uses conservation easements as a tool to conserve rangeland properties.
 Working in close partnership with each property owner, the Rangeland Trust develops a customized legal agreement that inventories the land's agricultural, scenic, historical, and wildlife values and seeks to maintain the highest standards of animal husbandry and food production in a setting that sustains agriculture and habitat.

-With a voluntary conservation easement in place, ranching families stay on their land and continue to serve as stewards of California's iconic landscapes and rich natural resources.
-The Rangeland Trust ensures that the landowner adheres to the terms of the conservation easement through ongoing monitoring that includes annual onsite inspections focused on mutual goals—conserving the land and the way of life on which it depends.

 History

 Steve Sinton was the Rangeland Trust's founding chairman.
 A graduate of Stanford University and the University of Colorado Law School, Stinton practiced water and environmental law in Sacramento, California and San Luis Obispo County for fifteen years before retiring to operate two family cattle ranches with his father and manage several commercial buildings in the City of San Luis Obispo.
 The Sinton family also operates a 120 acre vineyard.
-Steve is a member of the California Cattlemen's Association, the San Luis Obispo County Cattlemen's Association and the National Cattlemen's Beef Association, the San Luis Obispo County Water Resources Advisory Committee, and the San Luis Obispo County Native Tree Committee.
-Sinton was awarded the National American Farmland Trust Steward of the year in 2005.